dwmkerr/terraform-consul-cluster/article/article.md

 In this article I'm going to show you how to create a resilient Consul cluster, using Terraform and AWS.
 We can use this cluster for microservice discovery and management.
 No prior knowledge of the technologies or patterns is required!

 The final code is at [github.com/dwmkerr/terraform-consul-cluster](https://github.com/dwmkerr/terraform-consul-cluster).
+Note that it has evolved somewhat since the time of writing, see the Appendices at the end of the article for details.

 ## Consul, Terraform & AWS

 [Consul](https://www.consul.io/) is a technology which enables *Service Discovery*[^1], a pattern which allows services to locate each other via a central authority.

 [Terraform](https://www.terraform.io/) is a technology which allows us to script the provisioning of infrastructure and systems.
 This allows us to practice the *Infrastructure as Code* pattern.
 The rigour of code control (versioning, history, user access control, diffs, pull requests etc) can be applied to our systems.

 And why [AWS](https://aws.amazon.com/)?
 We need to create many servers and build a network to see this system in action.
 We can simulate parts of this locally with tools such as [Vagrant](https://www.vagrantup.com/), but we can use the arguably most popular[^2] IaaS platfom for this job at essentially zero cost, and learn some valuable skills which are readily applicable to other projects at the same time.